Simple Sheaves for Knot Conormals: Introduction

 There is a subtlety on the geometric set up.
 The ambient space where the Nadler-Zaslow interpretation works is different from the ambient space we consider in this paper, especially Theorem \ref{MainTheorem1}.
-The geometric transform between the spaces admits a sheaf quantization \cite{Ga2}.
+The underlining geometric transform admits a sheaf quantization \cite{Ga2}.
 More explanations on the relations among these works can be found in \cite{Ga1}.

-We also mention the work of Rutherford and Sullivan \cite{RS1, RS2}, which establishes the foundation for studying the sheaf-augmentation correspondence of a general Legendrian surface, but we take a different approach in this paper.
+We also mention the work of Rutherford and Sullivan \cite{RS1, RS2, RS3} which localizes the dga of a general Legendrian surface.
+This work potentially establishes the foundation for studying the correspondence for an arbitrary Legendrian surface.
+However, we take a different approach in this paper.

 The organization of the paper is as follows.

 Section \ref{SectionKnotgroup} introduces topological concepts facilitating the presentation of the classification theorem.
 In Section \ref{Sec:Knotgroup} -- \ref{Sec:KCHRep}, we review the knot group and the KCH representation in literature.
 In Section \ref{Sec:UniKCH}, we define the unipotent KCH representation.